 How To Resolve Conflict With Difficult Patients

+Out of the many challenges that business owners face day to day, human conflict is the one that most people lack the skill to handle appropriately.
+However, learning how to deal with interpersonal conflicts caused by “difficult people” will help enhance patient satisfaction and ultimately improve the productivity of your practice.
+We perceive the “difficult person” in many different ways.
+He or she may be arrogant, demanding, unrealistic or condescending.
+Usually, the difficult person is someone who is working from the negative side of his or her personality.
+Such people are often unaware of how they affect others.
+Rarely do people make conscious decisions to be difficult.
 In the business world, we are constantly faced with trying to work with others who may challenge our ability to get things done.
 There is great value to be gained when we take the time to try to understand another’s viewpoint.
 By changing our attitude toward difficult people or patients and changing our viewpoint about what makes them “difficult,” we can find a wealth of knowledge to improve our own ability to work with people.

 Emphasizing Empathy And Identifying Primary Emotions